The Silver Jubilee Appeal

 True’s Yard Fisherfolk Museum, King’s Lynn: Silver Jubilee 1991-2016

 True’s Yard is a heritage site and town museum which celebrates its Silver Jubilee in 2016.
 It tells the fascinating story of Lynn’s fishing community, of the men, women and families of the Old North End.
-To ensure it continues to serve the public for another 25 years the trustees have launched a Silver Jubilee Appeal for £100,000 to invest in the future.
-So far £65,000 has been raised.
+To ensure it continues to serve the public for another 25 years the trustees have launched a Silver Jubilee Appeal for £120,000 to invest in the future.

 The purpose of the Silver Jubilee Appeal is to consolidate what has been achieved over the last 25 years and make even more of the Museum’s assets so that future generations can take advantage of the opportunities it offers.
 Following a recent survey, essential roofing repairs and replacement of windows have been highlighted.
 The 1904 fishing smack “Activity” dry docked in our Yard also requires major conservation work.
 IT equipment used by various adult classes is very old and must be replaced too.
 The Museum receives a modest annual grant from the Borough Council of King’s Lynn and West Norfolk, for which the trustees are grateful, but funds are urgently needed to meet the cost of formative capital and community projects.

 “To preserve this unique heritage complex called True’s Yard is the first duty of the trustees but our mission is equally educational and we want to reach an even wider audience in this part of England.”